 The two detailed focus areas of this TN are: first, studies on ‘Geopolitics’ like for example, how geopolitics is present / implemented in the circumpolar North; what might mean indigenous point(s) of view of geopolitics; and what might be among key indicators of the geopolitics in a changing North; and second, studies on ‘Security’ like for example, how different discourses on security are implemented in the North; what are special features of Northern security; and what kind of security factor climate change is.

-The main aims of the Thematic Network on Geopolitics and Security are on one hand, to combine the two focus areas together, promote ‘interdisciplinarity’ and draw up a holistic picture on Northern (geo)politics, and on the other, to identify and analyze key indicators of northern geopolitics as well as special features of northern security.
+The aim of the Thematic Network on Geopolitics and Security is to combine the two focus areas – Studies on Geopolitics, and Security Studies -, and based on that to draw up a holistic picture on Arctic geopolitics and Northern security as well as to identify and analyze major changes of them.

 Among planned activities are first, to run annual workshops for the members of the TN as well as for PhD students on political sciences back-to-back to international conferences and seminars, such as NRF Open Assemblies and Calotte Academy; second, to implement the interplay between research and teaching, between senior and young researchers and between science and politics; third, to act as a joint platform for discussion on these matters in general and particularly between the NRF and the UArctic; and final, to launch and run an international research project on the themes.

 For to implement the aims and long-term purposes, as well as to promote interdisciplinary discourse on the two focus areas, the TN on Geopolitics and Security

 - Publishes annually The Arctic Yearbook - the (first) 2012 Arctic Yearbook was launched in November 2012, the next one will be launched in the 2nd Arctic Circle conference in November 2014;